-Pick a time that a majority of interested members will be able to attend.
+You want to pick a time that a majority of interested members will be able to attend.
 Send out a When2Meet or a Doodle poll to potential members at the beginning of each year or each semester to see what meeting times work best for folks.
-If your school allows it, try to have meetings during the school day (like during lunch), so members can avoid having to explain to potentially unsupportive parents why they are staying before or after school.
+If your school allows it, try to have meetings during the school day (like during lunch), so that members can avoid having to explain to potentially unsupportive parents why they are staying before or after school.
 If you need to have meetings outside of school hours, think about what times would be most practical for students.
-If many folks rely on buses for transportation to and from school, consider whether morning or afternoon meetings would work best.
-If your school offers early and/or late buses, that may be an additional factor to consider.
+If a lot of folks rely on buses for transportation to and from school, consider whether morning or afternoon meetings would be best, based on whether your school offers early and/or late buses.